bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/node-api-express.md

 <a href="https://www.notion.so/075ad6dd99ac48698625d7b56ca67bef" class="markup--anchor markup--p-anchor">Untitled</a>

 While we have now eliminated the first two issues, we now have multiple entries in one field, separated by commas.
 This isn't good either, as its another example of denormalization.
-There is no “array” data type in a relational database, so each field must contain only one data point.
+There is no "array" data type in a relational database, so each field must contain only one data point.

 <a href="https://www.notion.so/375a15b0cb3f444a8698cd6cb3a08fe0" class="markup--anchor markup--p-anchor">Untitled</a>